wayne-j/nagios-check_shadowcopies/README.md

 # nagios-check_shadowcopies
-nagios wmic script to confirm very basic status of a shadow copy configuration.
+nagios wmic script to confirm basic status of a shadow copy configuration.

 Requires wmic-client in order to function.